 When Should You Wear a Mask?

-The CDC recommends that everyone over age 2 wear cloth face masks in public places where it’s hard to stay 6 feet away from other people.
+The CDC recommends that everyone who is unvaccinated over age 2 wear cloth face masks in public places where it’s hard to stay 6 feet away from other people.

 Wear a face mask if you’re sick and around other people or animals, even at home.
 Caregivers should use them when cleaning and disinfecting a sick person’s bedroom or bathroom.